MatijaBas/Car_reviews/README.md

 - As a user I just want to see pictures and read about it and dream about beautiful cars
 - As a user I can research about cars a see which one is the best for me,petrol,hybrid or electric

+### Mockups
+- Please find paper and pen mockup for the first design [Here](Mockups/first-design.pdf)
+- Please find paper and pen mockup for the original first design,all cars [Here](Mockups/first-design2.pdf)

+## Features

+### Existing Features

+#### index.html
+- Eye catching front page
+    - Lovely video of sport car to welcome user on webpage
+- Latest reviews
+    - about one petrol, one hybrid and one electric car together with pictures of them

+#### petrol.html
+- Petrol cars reviews
+    - Lovely header image with two petrol cars reviews

+#### hybrid.html
+- Hybrid cars reviews
+    - Lovely header image with two hybrid cars reviews

+#### electric.html
+- Electric cars reviews
+     - Lovely header image with two electric cars reviews

+#### allcars.html
+- Reviews about all cars
+     - Allows users to find all reviewed cars and read about it

+#### gallery.html
+- Photo gallery
+     - Allows users to view photos of all reviewed cars and the one that comming in near future

+#### contact.html
+- Contact form
+      - Contact form for user to sugest and ask